sobo3038/CS506-final-project/README.md

 Our primary goal was to see if a simple, linear model could capture the main drivers of revenue identified in our feature engineering and selection process.
 Features like writer_mean_gross and director_mean_gross showed high correlations with revenue, and we hypothesized that these variables, combined with our interaction terms, could yield strong predictive power even in a linear model.

-How the Linear Regression Model Was Built

 Feature Selection and Preparation: Based on our previous correlation analysis, we focused on high-correlation features, including interaction features such as budget_adjusted_times_runtime and historical performance metrics like writer_mean_gross.
 These features were prioritized for their strong linear relationships with gross_adjusted, our target variable.

 Training the Model: With the selected features, we trained a linear regression model using gross_adjusted as the target.
 Linear regression allowed us to assess how well these variables could predict revenue without introducing additional complexity.
 This step served as a benchmark for understanding how much variance in revenue could be explained by the engineered features alone.

-Model Evaluation and Interpretation

 R² Score: The model achieved an R² score of 0.73, indicating that it explains 73% of the variance in movie revenue.
 This score suggests that our selected features capture a good portion of revenue patterns, validating the importance of variables like writer_mean_gross and budget_adjusted_times_runtime.